 You always keeps your instruments in top condition (repaired, tuned, oiled, de-slimed, etc.).
 This is simply Equipment Check, a perk from the Standard Operating Procedures list above, renamed for musicians.

 A leveled perk representing ability to hit unusually high and low notes.
 Buy up to 4 levels in the high direction for a piercing treble, up to 4 levels in the low direction for a rumbling bass.
 This has no major game effect, but would make a bard more distinctive, and perhaps let a singer mimic a famous soprano or properly sing the Frog King’s favorite basso march.
 It could even – GM’s call – act as an enhancement or requisite for an unusual Singing technique or Bard-Song.
 (If your game is hyper-focused on musical feats, try this instead: Assume a character has a vocal range of (HT or Singing)/4 octaves, centered on some arbitrary pitch.
 This perk effectively becomes an Average technique, adding to HT or Singing for that calculation.)

 Some sort of loud anatomical scraper, chirper, etc.; perfect for Coleopteran bards, if not cricket for other races.

 In fantasy games, this perk makes sense for characters with the Outdoorsman Talent, Sense Evil, high Perception, druidic abilities, or ties to the bestial world (an animal totem, an “animal” race, etc.).
-The Animal Empathy advantage already includes this perk, as the Frightens Animals text reads, “Anyone… with Animal Empathy – reacts to you at -1.”
+The Animal Empathy advantage already includes this perk, as suggested by the Frightens Animals text: “Anyone… with Animal Empathy – reacts to you at -1.”
 Animals themselves don’t need this perk; they already sense Frightens Animals (in the form of fear).